hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Some of the complaints about "AI" art complain about it looking "off," lacking the personal touch of hand-drawn art.
 It doesn't look like what we're used to; it doesn't work by the traditional standards of experts.
 It looks weird.

 The weirdness is what makes it exciting; it's a sign that there's something new going on here, and we don't yet quite know what it is.
-This kind of [weirdness only appeals to certain kinds of people](/2022/10/11/amateurs.html).
+The weirdness is a sign that "AI" art isn't quite the same artform or tool as before, and that it functions subtly differently.

-It's a sign that "AI" art isn't quite the same artform or tool as before, and that it functions subtly differently.
+This kind of [weirdness only appeals to certain kinds of people](/2022/10/11/amateurs.html), as exemplified by  Janelle Shane's blog ["AI weirdness"](https://www.aiweirdness.com/).

 **Can technology be bad for art?**